-Across Scotland, the total number of people aged three or over recorded as being able to speak read and / or understand Gaelic in the 2011 census was 87,056 (1.9% of the Scottish population).
-Of these, the total number of people who could speak Gaelic was 57,602 (1.1% of the Scottish population).
-Data from the 2022 census was unfortunately not available at the time of this plan being compiled.
+Across Scotland, the total number of people aged three or over recorded as being able to speak read and / or understand Gaelic increased from 87,056 in 2011 to 130,000 in 2022 (2.4% of the Scottish population).
+Na h-Eileanan an Iar has the highest proportion of people with any Gaelic skills, at 57%.
+The next highest is Skye, Lochaber and Badenoch (including part of the Cairngorms National Park), at 12%.